Art Nouveau and Art Deco Movements: What Are the Key Differences?

 Tamara de Lempicka painting art deco

-Tamara De Lempicka, Les Jeunes Filles, 1930, image courtesy of Christie’s
+Tamara De Lempicka, Les Jeunes Filles, 1930.
+Source: Christie’s

-The timings of each movement were also quite distinct.
-Art Nouveau came first, lasting roughly from 1880-1914.
-Art Deco came later, after World War I. This distinction is important politically, because Art Nouveau was all about whimsical romance and escapism in a pre-war society, and after the war it no longer seemed to suit the spirit of the times.
-Art Deco, instead, was a post-war celebration at the end of conflict, a hard-edged style of modernism for a new era, one that was filled with jazz music, flappers and party fever, as captured in Tamara De Lempicka’s indulgent Art Deco paintings.
+The timings of each movement were also distinct.
+Art Nouveau came first, spanning roughly from 1880-1914.
+Art Deco followed after World War I. This distinction is important politically because Art Nouveau embodied whimsical romance and escapism in a pre-war society.
+After the war, it no longer seemed to suit the spirit of the times.
+Art Deco, in contrast, was a post-war celebration, a hard-edged style of modernism that captured the energy of a new era: an era filled with jazz music, flappers, and party fever, as captured in Tamara De Lempicka’s indulgent Art Deco paintings.

 Author Image